sprocketbox/articulate/README.md

 - **Author**: Ollie Read
 - **Author Homepage**: http://ollieread.com

 Articulate is a drop in replacement for Eloquent.
-It moves away from ActiveRecord pattern and finds a nice area that sits neatly between basic queries and the EntityMapper pattern.
+It moves away from the ActiveRecord pattern and finds a nice area that sits neatly between basic queries and the EntityMapper pattern.

 Doctrine is a wonderful package, but it's a monolith.
 This package is designed to bring a level of optimisation and simplicity, with some of the nice features of both worlds.